Coronavirus: an update from Equally Well UK

 Some useful advice and articles for everyone to look after ourselves and our families and friends:

-- Public Health England – Guidance for the public on the mental health and wellbeing aspects of coronavirus (COVID-19) & COVID-19: guidance on supporting children and young people’s mental health and wellbeing
+- Public Health England – Covid-19 vaccine, Guidance for the public on the mental health and wellbeing aspects of Covid-19 & Covid-19: guidance on supporting children and young people’s mental health and wellbeing

-- NHS England – Advice for everyone – Coronavirus
+- NHS England – Advice for everyone – Covid-19 & Maintaining wellbeing while staying home

 - Every Mind Matters – Coronavirus staying at home tips